nvimdev/lspsaga.nvim/README.md

 - `jump_num_shortcut` - The default is `true`.
 After jumping, Lspasga will automatically bind code actions to a number.
 Afterwards, you can press the number to execute the code action.
 After the floating window is closed, these numbers will no longer be tied to the same code actions.
 - `custom_msg` string  used to  custom the diagnostic jump `Msg` section titile
 - `custom_fix` string  used to  custom the diagnostic jump `Fix` section titile
+- `max_width` is the max width for diagnostic jump window. percentage

 You can also use a filter when using diagnostic jump by using a Lspsaga function.
 The function takes a table as its argument.
 It is functionally identical to `:h vim.diagnostic.get_next`.